• Skip to primary navigation

 Filed Under: LCM, News, Student of the Month

 What are some of your hobbies/things you like to do?
-I like to read and play video games.
-I watch and collect movies.
+I like to play chess (ask him for a match some time!), and I play guitar.
+I like to go hiking.

 Filed Under: LCM, News, Student of the Month